 Cornell Wildlife Health Lab

 The two types of mange affecting dogs are sarcoptic (canine scabies) and demodectic.
+While sarcoptic mange is the most common of the two, demodectic mange tends to also be common among young dogs in the US.

 Let’s learn a bit more about them below.